scope3/FrontEnd/README.md

 ### End to end testing

-The angular-seed app came with end-to-end tests, again written in [Jasmine][jasmine].
-These tests are run with the [Protractor][protractor] End-to-End test runner.
+End-to-end tests, again written in [Jasmine][jasmine], are run with the [Protractor][protractor] End-to-End test runner.
 It uses native events and has special features for Angular applications.

 * the configuration is found at `e2e-tests/protractor-conf.js`
-* the end-to-end tests will be created under `e2e-tests`
+* the end-to-end tests are found in `e2e-tests`
+*

+Page objects are used to encapsulate dependencies on HTML elements.
+These are implemented in files named `..._Page.js` while the test specifications are named `test_.....js`.

 Protractor simulates interaction with our web app and verifies that the application responds correctly.
 Therefore, our web server needs to be serving up the application, so that Protractor